SLKone/SLKone.github.io/_services/corporate-finance-revenue-management.md

 layout: service
 order: 2
 title: "Corporate Finance and Revenue Management"
-subtitle: "We deploy a rigorous and disciplined approach to corporate finance to ensure financial health, evaluating product portfolio risks and returns to plot the optimal capital investment strategy."
+subtitle: "We connect financial decisions to operational reality so leaders can manage revenue, margin, cash, pricing, and investment with better evidence."
-intro: "SLKone’s unique approach to corporate finance connects operational insight with financial expertise, ensuring every dollar invested drives measurable growth.
-By focusing on high-impact areas like product portfolios and capital investment, we secure your organization’s long-term financial strength and competitive advantage."
+intro: "SLKone’s approach to corporate finance connects operational insight with financial expertise, ensuring every dollar invested has a clear value logic.
+We focus on high-impact areas such as product portfolios, pricing, revenue management, working capital, capital allocation, and financial operating cadence."
-approach: "We employ a data-driven methodology to assess your current financial performance, identify opportunities for improvement, and implement strategies tailored to your unique business needs.
-Our approach integrates best practices with innovative financial management techniques to ensure sustained financial excellence."
+approach: "We use financial analysis, operating data, automation, and AI-enabled modeling where they improve speed, accuracy, and visibility.
+The goal is not just a better model; it is a finance and revenue management system leaders can use to make decisions, track performance, and adjust course."
-blurb-intro: "Transform your financial strategy with SLKone's expert guidance and innovative solutions."
+blurb-intro: "Connect finance, revenue, pricing, and operations to better decisions."
 impact_title: "Our Impact"
 impact_intro: "Our typical targets for Corporate Finance & Revenue Management services include:"
 impact: